deflinhec/gsx2jsonpp/README.md

     </details>

-    Avaliable arguments:
-    - -p, --port
-    - --host
-    - --cache (file|memory)

-      Cache mode is disabled by default, this feature allows client to query on specific data version.
-When cache is configure with file mode, cache file will be preserve under 'cache/' folder.

-    - --ssl (true|false)

-      SSL mode is disabled by default, if you prefer using SSL mode with your certification and private key.
-Copy your files into `${PWD}/bin/volume` and rename as `cert.pem, key.pem`.

 After launched, Gsx2Jsonpp should be accessable in your browser [localhost:5000](http://localhost:5000/hi).

 Supervisor have been setup within the container to guarantee an auto restart after accidentially crashed(hopefully not).